Missing Calif. Mom Survived Without Food for Nearly 2 Weeks in Zion National Park

 "She was without food the entire time in Zion.
 She was unable to take more than a step or two without collapsing.
 This prevented her from being able to seek out help.
 She told me she was so dehydrated she couldn't open her mouth," she said.

-Her sister, Jillian Courtier-Oliver, told ABC’s “Good Morning America” that her sister is recovering after being found with bruises all over her body and losing weight.
+Her sister, Jillian Courtier-Oliver, told ABC’s “Good Morning America” that her sister is recovering after being found much thinner and with bruises all over her body.

 Courtier-Oliver said she had started losing hope that her sister was alive in a park known for its towering red rock cliffs that has several hikes that take people along narrow trails with steep drops nearby.